aroucadi/evermore_app/recall-mvp/docs/README.md

-# Recall Product Documentation
+# Evermore Product Documentation

-Welcome to the comprehensive documentation for **Recall**, the Agentic AI Biographer for seniors.
+Welcome to the comprehensive documentation for **Evermore**, the Agentic AI Biographer for seniors.

 ## 📚 Documentation Map